andyneff/readynas-auto-decrypt/README.md

 # How does this works

-1. Waits for readynasd to add the initial database entry to `usb_storage`.
-If I don't wait until after this happens, the database is revereted later... "_magic_" and it will not work.
-We have to let the ReadyNAS fail to mount first, then we can come in and fix it
-2. Find a decryption key, searches `/media/*/data.key`. _Better_ ideas welcome, if this doesn't work for you
+1. Find a decryption key, searches `/media/*/data.key`. _Better_ ideas welcome, if this doesn't work for you
-3. Decrypt and mount partition
+2. Decrypt and mount partition
-4. Update database
+3. Update database

 After this, it's pretty much like a normal volume, in the web UI.

+# Troubleshooting

+In these example, `/dev/sdg1` is the hard drive partition.
+Yours will be different, and may not even have the 1 at the end, depending on how you formatted your drive.

+* How to manually run script: `/opt/usb-auto-decrypt/decrypt_usb /dev/sdg1`.
+This runs in verbose mode, so plenty of info to find errors with.
+* How to manually run service: `systemctl start usb-decrypt@/dev/sdg1`, for example with `sdg1` being the device name
+  * `systemctl status usb-decrypt@/dev/sdg1` should show the last 5 lines or so of output from the script, to help debug
+* How to test the udev rule: `udevadm test --action=add $(udevadm info /dev/sdg1 -q path)`
+  * Towards the end, you should see `SYSTEMD_WANTS=usb-decrypt@/dev/sdg1.service`.
+This is good.
+If you don't, your device/setup may be different from mine and the rule is not picking it up.
+Try adjusting the rule.